RepellantMold/libtrkcvt/README.md

 > - 4 channels preferably (it only converts the first four channels.)
 > - Sample sizes cannot exceed 65535 (and no 16-bit samples.)
 > - No panning or Adlib, Scream Tracker 2/Scream Tracker Music Interface Kit is mono.
-> - Sample names are gonna be truncated heavily to 8.3 filenames, mainly for the purposes of being able to save it to disk.
+> - Sample names are gonna truncated heavily to 12 characters if its file name field is blank.
 > - You can only use effects A - J, with some caveats with the table shown below.
 >
 > | Effect | Function in ST2/STMIK - in ST3/others | Notes/Quirks (Effect memory **does not exist** in Scream Tracker 2, so a parameter of 0 will act like a no-op for any effect that normally has it. (e.g. volume slide, portamento slides, vibrato, etc.)) |